xCaptaiN09/Sortify/README.md

 ### ⚙️ Configuration
 You can customize:
 - Organization interval → edit `sleep 300` in `service.sh`
-- Add/remove file extensions inside `service.sh`
+- Add or remove file extensions inside `service.sh`

 ---